Surfing in Indonesia

-Introduced to Indonesia in 1930s, surfing now attracts both Indonesian and foreign surfers to numerous locations across the nation.
+Introduced to Indonesia in the 1930s, surfing now attracts both Indonesian and foreign surfers to numerous locations across the nation.

-Surfing is a major sports industry in Indonesia, with international sports brands sponsoring professional competitions.

 History

 The first surfer in Indonesia was the American Bob Koke who surfed at Kuta Beach in Bali in the mid to late 1930s.

-In the late 1960s and early 1970s, Indonesian surfing beaches were featured in the surfing film Morning of the Earth and foreign surfers started coming to Bali.
+In the late 1960s and early 1970s, Indonesian surfing beaches were featured in the 1972 Australian surfing film Morning of the Earth and foreign surfers started coming to Bali.
 The sport later spread to locations such as Nias Island, G-Land in Java, and the Mentawai Islands.